Kana Fukuma: First attempt (August–October 2022)

-Second attempt
+Second attempt (January–March 2026)

 On November 4, 2025, the posted on its official website that it had received and approved Fukuma's application to take the test a second time.
 The JSA posted that the best-of-five test would start two months after receiving Fukuma's application, with one game being played per month at either the JSA headquarters in Tokyo or its Kansai Branch office until the final result has been decided.
 Fukuma's five opponents during the test would be the five most recent shogi professionals: Kazuki Yamashita (Game 1), Shiryū Katayama (Game 2), Hiroto Ikegaki (Game 3), Rintarō Iwamura (Game 4, if necessary) and Toshiki Sumisaki (Game 5, if necessary).

+Game 1 against was held at the 's Kansai Branch office on January 27, 2026; Fukuma lost the game in 108 moves.
+Game 2 against was held on February 16, 2026, at the JSA's headquarters in Tokyo: Fukuma lost the game in 115 moves.
+Game 3 of the test against was played on March 27, 2026, at the Kansai Branch office; Fukuma lost the game in 88 moves, which meant she had failed the test for the second time.
+At the press conference following the game, Fukuma stated "she did the best she could but just was not strong enough" to pass the test.
+When asked whether she would try to take the test for a third time, she responded, "Part of me wants to try again, but passing it would be difficult given my current strength level", and further stated, "her goal is to keep getting stronger by playing against stronger players as much as she can".